iamraviprakash/iamraviprakash/README.md

 ### About me

 <!-- - 🧑🏻‍💻 Working at Toddle -->
-- 🔭 Currently using ReactJs in web-apps
+- 🔭 Currently building web-apps using (PERN)+GQL
 - 🤩 Crazy about clean code
 - 🌱 Exploring software engineering principles in depth
 - 🎸 Play ukelele in free time
+- 🗒 Post quaterly update on my [portfolio](https://iamraviprakash.super.site)
 - 📫 How to reach me: raviprakash.coder@gmail.com
 <!-- - ⚡ Fun fact: I am trying to balance code and design.
  -->